ylmzKasap/subtitleMatch/readme.md

 ```
 My_Movie_Archive/
     Coco (2017)/
         Coco.2017.1080p.mp4       # Filenames are not important.
         English_sub.srt
     WALL-E (2008)/
         WALL-E.2008.1080p.mkv
         English_sub.srt
     The Good, the Bad and the Ugly (1966)/
         The Good, the Bad and the Ugly (1966).mp4
         English_sub.srt
 ```

 ### Running the Script
-Make sure that project folder is in the system path, or create a separate batch file.
+Make sure that project folder is in the system path.
+Or you can create a separate batch file.

 Let's say that you want to extract every scene that includes the phrase "thank you".

 Launch the command prompt and run:

     main.py "thank you"